 Feelin’ Venice is a fun local shop at Calle dei Fabbri 1007 owned by Venetian artists and designers with a passion for their city.
 In it you will find unique t-shirts, books, totes and gifts with a modern vision of the city.
 Great gifts and souvenirs that are beyond the ordinary and support local artists.

 Via XXII Marzo is a chic street emanating from Piazza San Marco along which you can find all the premier fashion designers shops.

 Where to Stay

-Here are a few of our wonderful local lodging partners in the city, who recommend the Prontopia app to their guests as a way to arrive stress-free and enjoy a better experience in Venice with a little help from a Local.
+Here are a few of our wonderful local lodging partners in the city, who recommend Prontopia to their guests as a way to arrive stress-free and enjoy a better experience in Venice with a little help from a Local.
 As you can imagine, the below hotels and apartments love offering extra special tips like this and a higher level of customer service!

 Residenza Bistrot de Venise is a small charming b&b with only 4 rooms and lovely inner canal views, also hidden on Calle dei Fabbri, near the Feelin’ Venice shop.
 It sits on top of a nice restaurant where guests receive a discount.

 Locanda Fiorita is located in a small square, hidden but close to everything, with beautiful views from elegant terraces in this historic building

 Like Home In Venice is a great option if you are looking for a holiday rental apartment in Venice, as they can find you just exactly what you need.

 Hotel Saturnia & International is a family-run 4 star hotel in Venice in an elegant historical palazzo just steps from Piazza San Marco.